Snowflake-Labs/sfquickstarts/site/sfguides/src/geo-for-machine-learning/machine-learning-using-geospatial.md

 In the next step, we will do the opposite - for a given location, we will get the address.
 Often, companies have location information and need to convert it into the actual address.
 Similar to the previous example, the best way to do reverse geocoding is to use specialized services, such as Mapbox or TravelTime.
 However, there are cases where you're ready to trade off between accuracy and cost.
 For example, if you don't need an exact address but a zip code would be good enough.
 In this case, you can use free datasets to perform reverse geocoding.

 To complete this exercise, we will use the nearest neighbor approach.
-For locations in our test dataset (`GEOLAB.PUBLIC.GEOCODING_ADDRESSES` table), you will find the closest locations from the Worldwide Address Data.
+For locations in our test dataset (`ADVANCED_ANALYTICS.PUBLIC.GEOCODING_ADDRESSES` table), you will find the closest locations from the Worldwide Address Data.
 Let's first create a procedure that, for each row in the given table with addresses, finds the closest address from the Worldwide Address Data table within the radius of 5km.
 To speed up the function we will apply an iterative approach to the neighbor search - start from 10 meters and increase the search radius until a match is found or the maximum radius is reached.
 Run the following query:

 ```
 CREATE OR REPLACE PROCEDURE GEOCODING_EXACT(